Pattern analysis in a benthic bacteria-nutrient system: Discussion

-Let us assume that we are observing a real natural bacteria-nutrient system, which can be modeled by system \eqref{dgl2} for the parameter set \eqref{para} and $\gamma=0.3$ on a domain for which two spatial directions are very small and the third direction has the same length like $\Omega^r$, i.e, it is quasi 1D.
-If we observe for a long time that the bacteria population density does not change and is also spatially homogeneous, than we can assume that the system stays in a stable homogeneous steady state.
-If we are able to measure the bacteria population density, then we know also, if we are on the right or left side of the Turing-unstable range.
+Let us assume that we are observing a real natural bacteria-nutrient system, which can be modeled by system \eqref{dgl2} for the parameter set \eqref{para} and $\gamma=0.3$ on a quasi 1D domain for which two spatial directions are very small and the third direction has the same length like $\Omega^r$.
+If we observe for a long time that the bacteria population density does not change and is also spatially homogeneous, then we can assume that the system stays in a stable homogeneous steady state.
+If we are able to measure the bacteria population density, then we know also, whether we are on the right or left side of the Turing-unstable range.
 Let us assume that we are on the right side and after a certain time the spatial distribution of the bacteria population changes to a patterned state with 4 periods, then we can assume that the balancing rate $\sigma$ has decreased and the bacteria population is in danger of dying out.

 If we are not able to measure the bacteria population density and we observe that the state changes from a homogeneous state to periodic states and if we furthermore see that the number of periods decreases, then we can conclude that $\sigma$ has decreased and that the bacteria population is in danger.
-If the system is provided in a homogeneous state on the left side beyond the Turing-unstable range and we try to increase $\sigma$ to reactivate the bacteria population, then we know that we are doing the right thing, when we see that the bacteria distribution becomes periodic and that the number of periods increases after a certain time.
+If the system is situated in a homogeneous state on the left side beyond the Turing-unstable range and we try to increase $\sigma$ to reactivate the bacteria population, then we know that we are doing the right thing, when we see that the bacteria distribution becomes periodic and that the number of periods increases after a certain time.

-In \secref{2d} we study the system \eqref{dgl2} for $\gamma=0.25$ over a small 2D domain.
-Our analysis of the homogeneous states already shows that we have two stable homogeneous steady states for great values of $\sigma$.
+In \secref{2d} we studied the system \eqref{dgl2} for $\gamma=0.25$ over a small 2D domain.
+Our analysis of the homogeneous states has already shown that we have two stable homogeneous steady states for large values of $\sigma$.
 Decreasing $\sigma$ the bacteria-rich homogeneous steady state becomes Turing-unstable, and Turing-patterns bifurcate, which we call stripes, hot and cold hexagons (see \figref{hsbbifu}).

 Let us assume again that we observe a real bacteria-nutrient scenario on a quasi 2D domain, which has the same size as the one we use in \figref{hsbbifu} and let us see what we can learn from our numerical investigations.
 A change from a homogeneous steady state to cold hexagons indicates the possibility that the balancing rate $\sigma$ has decreased.
 Furthermore, we see that if the decrease of $\sigma$ continues, the next stable steady states are stripe patterns followed by hot hexagons.
 For all three patterns of the bacteria population density we have a signal that $\sigma$ decreases, when the hot part of the pattern shrinks.
 For instance when the size of hexagonal hot spots becomes smaller.